Shower System Rough-In Checklist Before Tiling the Wall

 • The valve markings match the pipe connections.

-• The handle turns in the correct direction.
+• The handle turns in the expected direction.

 Ask the plumber to check: